abbyazari/abbyazari.github.io/_pages/join.md

 ### Undergraduate Students

-  **Summer 2025**
+  **Summer**

   Applications closed, check back in for Summer 2026.

-  **Academic Year 25-26**
+  **Academic Year**

-  I host an academic year long for credit research position for U of A physics undergraduate (incl. engphys, geophys) students through PHYS 399/499 and through the Dean's Research Award program for engineering students.
+  I host an academic year long for credit research position for U of A physics undergraduates (incl. engphys, geophys) students through PHYS 399/499 and for engineering undergraduates through the Dean's Research Award.
 Interested candidates should check their eligibility for these opportunites before emailing aazari+ugrad @ ualberta . ca with the subject line YourLastName_UGrad_App (e.g. Tremblay_UGrad_App, Ng_UGrad_App etc) and:
   - a short (<1 page) description of what you are interested in researching related to ARG and your qualifications
   - your CV or résumé
   - a copy of your unofficial transcripts

- Applications are reviewed on a rolling basis before the semester start; a response is not guaranteed.
+ Applications are reviewed on a rolling basis; a response is not guaranteed.

 ### Graduate Students